choir241/confexplorer/README.md

 - people who would be interested in going to a tech conference
 ### What Do They Want
 - they want to know if
-  a. the conference was worth it financially
+  - the conference was worth it financially
-  b. what to do at conferences
+  - what to do at conferences
-  c. what to look for in a conference for their particular goals
+  - what to look for in a conference for their particular goals
-  d. what to do after a conference
+  - what to do after a conference
-  e. alternatives to conferences
+  - alternatives to conferences
 ### What is the Bare Minimum Needed to Fulfill the Want for the Persona
 - blog post about conference
 - video about conference